FGGS-LiDAR: Ultra-Fast, GPU-Accelerated Simulation from General 3DGS Models to LiDAR: Method

 which provides a conservative lower bound of the Euclidean distance and prevents diagonal leakage on anisotropic grids.

 Finally, the signed distance field is obtained by combining the seeded sign and unsigned distance with truncation,

 which restricts values to the radius-$r$ band and avoids the memory and time overhead of a global Euclidean distance transform.
-All steps are executed fully on the GPU, where flood-fill, layered expansions, and truncation are carried out in parallel.
-By leveraging massive parallelism, the method achieves high efficiency and scales effectively to large volumes, avoiding the overhead of full-grid distance transforms.\\
+All steps are executed in parallel on the GPU, avoiding the overhead of full-grid distance transforms.\\

-\textbf{Isosurface extraction.} Next we apply isosurface extraction to get a smooth surface from the grid.
-The target surface is the level set
+\textbf{Isosurface extraction.} We extract a smooth surface from the grid by computing the level set